 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We got a very brief window in Christchurch after our Waitangi Day celebration; we had 24 hours!
+We got a very brief window in Christchurch after our Waitangi Day celebration at Okains Bay; we had 24 hours!

 We met Viki and her son Seth from Astrolabe Sailing, who had offered to show us around Christchurch and talk cruising.
 We are so glad we took Viki up on her offer!
 Christchurch went through a massive earthquake in 2010, and the city is still rebuilding.
 The city is constantly under construction, often to the point where Viki didn’t know where to go either!
 At least she had the basics down.